greggman/jsbenchit/docs/index.md

-Browsers are vastly different which things they optimize well and which they don't so before you're sure your technique is a winner, check it's results in other browsers.
+Browsers are vastly different which things they optimize well and which they don't so before you're sure your technique is a winner, check its results in other browsers.

 ## Check work sizes